 Now more than ever we are surrounded by highly offend-able people.
 We love taking offence to stuff and sharing our self-righteous indignation online.
 Public shaming for ill-considered social media updates, and Twitter trending of an unknown person who said something vulgar.

 Often it is offend-able people that are called ‘too sensitive’ or ‘snowflakes’ (urgh that word).
 But highly sensitive people are NOT highly offend-able people, au contraire.

 In this episode I explore why I believe that.
-And why I think if we’re going to turn this out of control juggernaut of violent language and name calling around, then we need to stop taking offence in the way we do.
+And how to stop the out of control juggernaut of violent language and name calling.
+We need to stop taking offence in the way we do.

 - By actively taking offence and responding in kind you become involved in the cycle and strengthen the object of offence.